mattlean/lean-js-app-starter/examples/starchan/README.md

 ## Running Tests

 TODO: Note that in order to run tests on the backend, you will need to have a build on your machine as the server-side rendering relies on a view generated from the frontend build process in order to work.

+## Generating Development Data

+If don't want to manually create threads and replies to play around with, you can also use the `generateDevData.ts` script to generate it for you.

+You need to have the project's dependencies installed and the datbase running.
+Once those are available then you just need to run `npm run generate-dev-data`.